CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 ### Council Act 25.1

 > Secede Exilus from Yoahtl, with the information that Arconis has waived his right to vote, and the people of Exilus have consented to secession.

+### Council Act 26.1

+> If an unfinished build in the city has not been worked on for 2 months it shall be derelicted.